Dreamboys: Overview

-Under Bari Bacco Management the Dreamboys first launched at Peter Stringfellows venue the London Hippodrome to an audience of 2000 screaming women excited at seeing the sexy athletic bodies of 16 handsome young men dancing in a provocative manner whist stripping off fantasy costumes.
-After the enormous success of the show Dreamboys took up permanent residency at Jaquelines nightclub in Wardour St Soho London.
-Many celebrities visited the show in Soho including Cleo Rocos, Banannarama.
+The Dreamboys first launched at the Peter Stringfellows venue, the London Hippodrome, to an audience of 2000 women.
+After the success of the show, the Dreamboys took up permanent residency at Jaquelines nightclub in Wardour St Soho London.
+Many celebrities visited the show in Soho including Cleo Rocos, Bananarama.
 The popularity of the Dreamboys followed through to hundreds of performances on television with major stars - Elton, Cliff, Dame Edna, Pamela Anderson, Amy Winehouse and TV charity shows 'Children in Need'.
-Soon after major tours around the world were booked including Russia, Dubai, Germany, Malta, Denmark, Sweden, Cyprus, Turkey, Greece.
-Billionaire Phillip Green booked the Dreamboys for his 50th Birthday Party in Cyprus.
-The Dreamboys dressed in Roman Togas performed for the guests along with Rod Stewart, Tom Jones, Demis Roussos, George Benson, Earth, Wind & Fire.
-The Grand Order of Lady Water Ratlings (A unique show business organisation) booked the Dreamboys to perform at the Grosvenor House Hotel on Londons Park Lane, for a host of celebrity stars.
-The evening was compared by Barbra Windsor who introduced the boys performance by saying "Who needs any American Strippers, when we have our own fabulous Dreamboys!".
-The high quality of its lighting, staging and choreography helped Dreamboys to legitimise male stripping as an acceptable form of popular entertainment.The pinnacle of their showbiz career was a presentation to PRINCESS DIANA and dance sequences with the SPICEGIRLS in the film 'SPICEWORLD'.
+Soon after, major tours around the world were booked including Russia, Dubai, Germany, Malta, Denmark, Sweden, Cyprus, Turkey, and Greece.
+Billionaire Philip Green booked the Dreamboys for his 50th Birthday Party in Cyprus.
+The Dreamboys dressed in Roman Togas performed for the guests along with Rod Stewart, Tom Jones, Demis Roussos, George Benson, and Earth, Wind & Fire.
+The Grand Order of Lady Water Ratlings booked the Dreamboys to perform at the Grosvenor House Hotel on Londons Park Lane, for a host of celebrity stars.
+The evening was compered by Barbra Windsor who introduced the boys performance by saying "Who needs any American Strippers, when we have our own fabulous Dreamboys!".
+The pinnacle of their showbiz career was a presentation to PRINCESS DIANA and dance sequences with the SPICEGIRLS in the film 'SPICEWORLD'.

+As of 2011, Bari Bacco is no longer associated with the Dreamboys.

 Each year, the group releases an annual calendar featuring the current Dreamboys.